ACM40960/AI-Medical-LLM/README.md

 > Live app: **[Open MediBot (Live)](http://16.16.207.95:8501/)**

 A retrieval-augmented medical Q&A chatbot.
 It embeds expert-authored medical documents, stores them in a Pinecone vector index, retrieves the most relevant chunks for a user query, and generates grounded answers with a Groq-hosted LLM via LangChain.
 A minimal Flask app provides a real-time chat UI and a simple API.
-If no trustworthy match is found, an optional SerpAPI fallback performs a web search and clearly labels the source.
+If no trustworthy match is found, SerpAPI fallback performs a web search and clearly labels the source.

 ---